 A strong central nervous system (CNS) is a balanced one.

 Start paying attention to how your breath changes in different situations.
 For example, our breath becomes short and fast when we experience fear, pain or stress.
 We might even hold our breath and switch to shallow breathing.
 Shallow breathing triggers our ‘fight or flight’ response and increases the production of our stress hormone cortisol.
 A high cortisol level inhibits the production of our sex hormones and is among the most common hormonal disruptors.
-In contrast, when we feel safe and relaxed, our breath becomes deep and slow, activating the rest, digest, and reproduce part of the nervous system.
+In contrast, when we feel safe and relaxed, our breath becomes deep and slow, activating the rest, digesting, and reproducing part of the nervous system.

 Why breathing exercises are important

 The respiratory muscles are skeletal muscles that can be controlled voluntarily.
 If you choose to, you can actually shape the movements of your breath.
 This makes breathing the only part of the autonomic nervous system that we CAN control, which is why breathing exercises are so effective in strengthening our nervous system!